rorybush/NC-News/README.md

 # NC News

-> This is the front end for a news website which allows users to read articles, post comments, vote on articles and comments, and comments and post new articles.
+> This is the front end for a news website which allows users to read articles, post new comments and articles and vote on articles and comments.

 [NC News Frontend - Hosted on Netlify](https://delicate-mooncake-95d326.netlify.app/)